 All Israel heard of the judgment which the king had rendered; and they stood in awe of the king, because they perceived that the wisdom of God was in him, to render justice (1 Kings 3:28)

 There is no more said about the harlot who falsely accused the mother of stealing her baby.
 Yet the false witness of the harlot, who would have been pleased to see the baby cut in two, appears not to have been dealt with by Solomon.
 There is no doubt that she was intent on evil.
-Punishment for false witnesses were severe:
+Punishment for false witnesses was severe:

 If a malicious witness rises against any man to accuse him of wrongdoing, then both parties to the dispute shall appear before the Lord, before the priests and the judges who are in office in those days; the judges shall inquire diligently, and if the witness is a false witness and has accused his brother falsely, then you shall do to him as he had meant to do to his brother; so you shall purge the evil from the midst of you.
 And the rest shall hear, and fear, and shall never again commit any such evil among you.
 Your eye shall not pity; it shall be life for life, eye for eye, tooth for tooth, hand for hand, foot for foot.
 (Deuteronomy 19:16-21)